10 DIY Toys Your Pet Will Love

 Tennis Ball Braid

-This tennis ball braid is an upgrade form a previous toy featured by Kerry Ball from With My Camera.
+This tennis ball braid is an upgrade from a previous toy featured by Kerry Ball from With My Camera.
 Made by plaiting strips of old t-shirts and threading the braid through the ball, this is a simple and effective toy for your dogs.

 Spider Rope Toy: